lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_014_Internal_Channels/README.md

 }
 ```

-* Implement the method `public Multi<PriceUpdate> generate()` on the `PriceUpdateStreams` class, and make it return a `Multi` that emits a `PriceUpdate` item *every five seconds*, using a random price between 0 and 100, for each of the products in our database (You can hardcode the product IDs - use `curl localhost:8080/products` to discover the product IDs saved in the database) .
+* Implement the method `public Multi<PriceUpdate> generate()` on the `PriceUpdateStreams` class, and make it return a `Multi` that emits a `PriceUpdate` item *every five seconds*, using a random price between 0 and 100, for each of the products in our database (You can hardcode the product IDs 1 to 7 inclusive) .

   Tip, look at the `Multi.createFrom().ticks()` method!
   Note that the `print` method has an `@Incoming` annotation that matches the `@Outgoing` from the `generate` method.
 Running the application should print seven lines to the console every five seconds, each line being a price update for a product.
 Run the app to try this :)